russmatney/dino/docs/addons.md

 # Metro
 Deprecated in favor of [KoBeWi/MetSys](https://github.com/KoBeWi/Metroidvania-System).

---

-~Metro.gd~, ~MetroZone.gd~, and ~MetroRoom.gd~ provide helpers for managing
+`Metro.gd`, `MetroZone.gd`, and `MetroRoom.gd` provide helpers for managing
 zones (areas) and rooms in map-based games.
 (Metroidvanias, roguelikes, dungeon crawlers, etc.)

-Originally built along side HatBot, it has since been refactored out into a reusable addon, and applied so far to ~src/dungeonCrawler~.
+Originally built along side HatBot, then refactored out into it's own addon, and now waiting to be completely dropped in favor of Dino's game modes and various consumers.
 # Navi
-Basic menus, pausing, and credits, plus a scene loader for navigating between them all.
+Basic menus and pausing, some related components, and general scene loading/navigation.

-## NaviMenu
-supporting ~add_menu_item({label: "Blah", fn: self.some_func})~
+NaviMenu - supporting `add_menu_item({label: "Blah", fn: self.some_func})`.
-## Basic popovers
-### Pause Screen
-### Win Screen
-### Death Screen
 # Quest
 Basic signals and checks for completing one or more tasks in a scene.

+Recently Quests were refactored to support a QuestManager node - this will attempt to find relevant quests for whatever nodes enter the scene, and surfaces signals when those quests are updated or completed.
 # Reptile
 Tools, scripts and ui as a layer into working with Tilesets.

 Includes some basic auto-tiles as assets to speed up prototyping.

-Includes Reptile autoload and ReptileRoom, which are a base for some proc gen with tilemaps.
+The Reptile static class provides some tile-related helper functions.
 # Thanks
 A simple Credits scene and/or script that scrolls credits from a .txt file.